catherinemckay/Student-and-Faculty-Directory-System/README.md

 1.Catherine Mcay 2378275 camckay@chapman.edu
 2. CPSC 350-1 Assignment1: Registrar
 3. main.cpp Simulation.h DoublyLinkedList.h BST.h Faculty.h Node.h Student.h Node.h
-4. Note: Cannot take input files, no roolback
+4. Note: Cannot take input files, no roolback; by be some memory issues when deleting a faculty member only when they have multiple advisees
 5. none
 6. g++ *.cpp ./a.out